lg7577/GettingandCleaningDataAssignment/README.md

 4.1 **.//features.txt**
    	  File description: Include column headers (561 columns) for all measurements.
 The measurements are in files (4.4)          and (4.7)
 4.2 **.//activity_labels.txt**
-      File description: Reference Data to label the activities in each rows of the files mentioned in files (4.4) and (4.7) as: 1.
+      _File description_: Reference Data to label the activities in each rows of the files mentioned in files (4.4) and (4.7) as: 1.
 LAYING 2.
 SITTING 3.
 STANDING 4.WALKING 5.
 WALKING_DOWNSTAIRS and 6.
 WALKING_UPSTAIRS
 4.3 **.//test//subject_test.txt**
       File description: Contain the ID of the volunteers who performed the measurements for each of the rows in the